0install/0repo/README.md

 - Can be run automatically as part of a scripted release process (for single-developer use).

-- Can run as a service to accept contributions from multiple developers.
+- Can run as a service to accept contributions from multiple developers (not yet implemented).

 - Keeps feeds under version control.